Nature’s sunscreen (it’s something you eat)

 Everyone knows they should use sunscreen to block UV rays.
 But there's another often-overlooked way to protect your skin from the sun: functional foods.

 Functional foods are foods that offer health benefits beyond their nutritional value.
-For example, salmon has omega-3 fatty acids, so it helps prevent heart disease.

 And as it turns out, there are also functional foods that protect your skin from UV damage.
 (They’re delicious, too!)